Bug report #10044

 Sorry, I wouldn't know.
 Only have 2.2 installed here, and Kyngesburye's package installer doesn't seem to let you have more than one version installed at a time (that's why I was asking for some feedback from others with other versions and platforms).
 The nightly dev crashes when connecting to Postgis so can't see what's going on there.

 Its an issue that is easy to overlook, since it only affects the rendering of some polygon features and not all.
 But it is serious, since that might make people do updates on OSM that are not required, or bad analysis thinking everything is fine.

 I noticed that when importing without updating the SRID, QGIS automatically zooms out much further than needed on the layer and doesn't center it properly.
 After updating, it will zoom into the extents properly upon import.
 This is the easiest way to confirm something is wrong.

-#4 Updated by Joao Paulouro almost 6 years ago
+#4 Updated by Joao Paulouro about 6 years ago

 An update on this issue.

 The fix above, while it seems to work at first, has a major problem.
 If the ANALYZE statement is used on the postgresql table, the problem reappears.
 As this statement is normally used in conjunction with VACUUM for maintenance in postgis databases, people might not be aware that this is happening.
 After reading the postgres docs I don't understand why analysing a table should produce this behaviour.

 However, I've since been updating the planet_osm tables with the following postgis query: